Solomon Passy: Education

+The festival's long-term mission is to encourage innovation, imagination, and scientific curiosity among young people while supporting Bulgaria's ambition to strengthen its role in the global space community and contribute to the future journey toward a third Bulgarian astronaut in Space.

 He is the author of numerous publications in leading international journals on logic and computer science and in other international publications.
-Some of his projects are Health Shield Europe, Africa Now, DeBrain Washing, The project for a common charger for EU countries and etc.
+Some of his projects are Health Shield Europe, Africa Now, DeBrain Washing, The project for a common charger for EU countries etc. He has published several books, including the chronicle "Passy of Fez" — a product of Jewish and Arab culture (Passy comes from El-Fasi) about his paternal lineage, or "The Chronicle of the Uzunov Family," which traces his maternal lineage etc.

-Family

-Passy has been married twice.
-He was married to Binka Peeva.
-They have a son, Isaac Passy.
-Solomon and Binka divorced in 2007.
+Personal life

-On 14 February 2009, Passy married Gergana Gruncharova (known as Gergana Passy) in the village of Stoykite.
+In 2009, Solomon married Gergana Gruncharova (known as Gergana Passy) in the village of Stoykite.
 The couple withdrew from political life to devote themselves to the non-governmental sector and public causes.
-They have two children, Mihaela and David.
+They have 4 children - Isaac, Katerina (from their first marriages) and Mihaela and David.